To Err Is Human; To Edit, Divine

 As great as this extension is, you should still give yourself time to deeply process a piece of writing before calling it a final draft.

 Most of all, I love that, despite Grammarly doing all the heavy lifting for you, merely using the software will enhance your communication skills.
-It starts with the realization that that bar story you’ve been telling for years can be expressed more eloquently.
+It starts with the realization that you can more eloquently tell that bar story you’ve told for years.
 Your linguistic improvement just spirals upwards from there.

 What I Hate